-The national dress of Panama is an elaborate, spendy, oddly modest yet alluring get up called a pollera and we got an eyeful of polleras on parade during the final day of 2013 Carnaval (aka Carnival) celebrations in the towns of La Villa de Los Santos, Santo Domingo and Las Tablas.
+The national dress of Panama is an elaborate, spendy, oddly modest yet alluring get up called a pollera and we got an eyeful of polleras on parade during the final day of Carnival (aka Carnaval) celebrations in the towns of La Villa de Los Santos, Santo Domingo, and Las Tablas.

-You could buy a fancy new car with that
+You could buy a new car with that

 There are a handful of master pollera seamstresses still at work in Panama and a quality pollera can take six months or more to hand stitch.